Items tagged “style guide”

 Style guide

 Our style guide is a set of articles that outline the basic "rules" about how to write content on Radiopaedia.org.
-Hopefully, you already know that content at Radiopaedia.org consists of articles and cases.
-Style Our writing style is similar to scientific journals with the majority of conte...
+Hopefully, you already know that Radiopaedia.org consists of articles, cases and multiple-choice questions.
+Style Our writing style is similar to scientific journals with the m...

 Article